 Single-player games without server-based save options will be lost.
 You can save the progress if you have already backed it up somewhere or get an active subscription to PlayStation Plus.

 If not, then you should keep this as your last resort.
 This process has a high chance of success.
-However, it comes at a cost and should only be done if you cannot restore the console update by any means.
+However, it comes at a cost and should only be done if you cannot restore the console update.
 Data on the console is deleted.
 It functions similarly to a factory reset button, formatting any irregularities with the stored data.